Person smiling and looking down at their tablet.

 Do D.C. business owners need to carry workers’ compensation?

-According to the workers' compensation requirements in the nation's capital., sole proprietors and independent contractors with no employees are not required to carry workers' compensation.
+According to the workers' compensation requirements in the nation's capital, sole proprietors and independent contractors with no employees are not required to carry workers' compensation insurance.
 However, we strongly encourage you to buy workers’ comp insurance, even though it's only required for employees.

 Your personal health insurance company might deny a claim if they determine it is for a job-related injury.
 That would leave you paying medical bills out of pocket, which could be even harder if you're out of work while recovering.